 This mail has been automatically generated by the ASTRON/LOFAR LTA staging service.
 Do not reply to this message.
 If you have any questions or remarks, please contact sciencesupport@astron.nl and provide the id of the request in your message.

-Size Type
+Name Size Type

-4KB Message Attachment
+Message 4KB Message Attachment

-214 Bytes File Attachment
+html.txt 214 Bytes File Attachment

-189 Bytes File Attachment
+srm.txt 189 Bytes File Attachment

-4KB 214 Bytes
+,

 There are two different ways to download your files with these attachments: http and srm